hpc-carpentry/hpc-shell/_episodes/03-files.md

 {: .callout}

 **Copying**---What if we want to copy a file, instead of simply renaming or moving it?
 Use `cp` command (an abbreviated name for "copy").
-This command has to different uses that work in the same way as `mv`:
+This command has two different uses that work in the same way as `mv`:

 - Copy to same directory (copied file is renamed): `cp file newFilename`
 - Copy to other directory (copied file retains original name): `cp file directory`